-“If you can't get rid of the skeleton in your closet,
+“If you can't get rid of the skeleton in your closet, you'd best teach it to dance." | |

 ~George Bernard Shaw